Kong/kongponents/docs/components/dropdown.md

 ### icon

-:::warning NOTE
+:::danger NOTE
 This prop will be removed in the `9.0.0-beta.0` release.
-Icons can be provided in the `default` slot
+Icons can be provided in the `default` slot.
 :::

 A string for the `KIcon` to be displayed on the dropdown button with or in place of the button label.